wanggrun/Learning-Feature-Pyramids/README.md

 + Training script:
 ```
 # Use the ImageNet classification model as pretrained model.
-# Because ImageNet has 1,000 categories while voc only has 21 categories, we must first fix all the parameters except the last layer including 21 channels.
-We only train the last layer for adaption.
+# Because ImageNet has 1,000 categories while voc only has 21 categories,
+# we must first fix all the parameters except the last layer including 21 channels.
+We only train the last layer for adaption
+# by adding: "with freeze_variables(stop_gradient=True, skip_collection=True): " in Line 206 of resnet_model_voc_aspp.py
 # Then we finetune all the parameters.
+# The model is first trained on COCO, then on train_aug of voc.
+For testing on voc leaderboard, the model is further trained on voc val
+# it achieves 81.0% on voc leaderboard.
+# a training script example is as follows.
 python resnet-msc-voc-aspp.py   --gpu 0,1,2,3,4,5,6,7  --load ../train_log_trainval/imagenet-resnet-d101-trainval/model-1187596  --data_format NHWC  -d 101  --mode resnet --log_dir onlyval  --data  /media/SSD/wyang/datase
 ```